Skip to content

 Pair a cost-effective executor model with a frontier advisor that provides strategic guidance on hard decisions — within a single API call, no orchestration required.

-Most agent turns are mechanical — reading files, running commands, writing code.
-A few need strategic reasoning: choosing an architecture, recovering from a dead end, verifying completeness.
-A frontier model on every turn wastes compute; a cheap model alone misses the critical decisions.
+Most agent turns are mechanical: reading files, running commands, writing code.
+A few need strategic reasoning, such as choosing an architecture, recovering from a dead end, or verifying completeness.
+An Opus call on every turn wastes compute.
+A Haiku-class executor alone misses the critical decisions.

 The advisor strategy separates these at the API level.
-A cost-effective executor (Sonnet or Haiku) handles tool use; on hard decisions it consults a frontier advisor (Opus) that reads the full transcript and returns strategic guidance.
-Anthropic's advisor_20260301 tool implements this server-side in a single /v1/messages request — no decomposition logic, no extra round-trips.
+A cost-effective executor (Sonnet or Haiku) handles tool use.
+On hard decisions it consults a frontier advisor (Opus) that reads the full transcript and returns strategic guidance.
+Anthropic's advisor_20260301 tool runs this server-side in a single /v1/messages request, with no decomposition logic and no extra round-trips.

 sequenceDiagram